tofu-7/WorldBuilder/README.md

 # WorldBuilder

+Trying to create and simulate procedural worlds (semi) realisticly and scientifically.

- take like 2 or 3 now
+ Take like 2 or 3 now.